 Opinion by Todd Ballard

-Winter wheat did not fare well as production was down 32 percent from last year due to decreased acreage and yields.
-Wheat producers saw dry conditions at planting and throughout the growing season to decrease yields nine bushels over 2011.
-Barley production was down 13 percent from 2011 due to reduced acres and an eight bushel per acre decrease.
-Oat production was down 62 percent, which is the lowest production on record.
+Winter wheat production was down five percent from last year due to decreased acreage.
+Wheat producers saw dry conditions at planting and throughout the winter, but received timely rains in late spring and early summer to improve yields two bushels over 2010.
+Barley production was up one percent from 2010 due to increased acres.
+Oat production was up four percent due to increased harvested acres, although yields were down considerably from last year.

-Sugarbeet production totaled 895,000 tons, up four percent from last year.
-Harvested acreage was up 400 acres from 2011, average yield at 28.6 tons per acre, was up 0.8 ton per acre.
-Sugarbeet yield, at 28.6 tons per acre, was the highest yield on record, surpassing last year’s record and making it the fourth year in a row that sugarbeet yield has set a new record.
+Sugarbeet production totaled 840,000 tons, up two percent from last year.
+Harvested acreage was up 600 acres from 2010, average yield, at 27.1 tons per acre, was up 0.1 tons per acre.
+The sugarbeet yield, at 27.1 tons per acre, is the highest yield on record.

-Picking up final production numbers in December allowed a first look at how many acres were seeded to winter wheat for the 2013 crop.
-Producers in Wyoming planted an estimated 145,000 acres, down three percent from 2012.
+In picking up the final production numbers in December, we also got our first look at how many acres were seeded to winter wheat for the 2012 crop.
+Producers in Wyoming planted an estimated 160,000 acres, up seven percent from 2011.

 Total milk, meat and other goats on Wyoming farms and ranches totaled 5,800 head on Jan.
-1, 2013, unchanged from the previous year.
+1, 2012 compared to 6,900 head the previous year.

-Wheat and barley county estimates were published Dec.
-13, and corn county estimates will be published Feb 21.
-The sheep loss report will be released Feb.
-22, and the cattle loss report will be released around March 1.
-As we move into March, we will take a peek at the expected outlook for the 2013 crop year with the Prospective Plantings release on March 28.
-All eyes will be on this report to see what producers are expected to plant this year.
+Releases for wheat and barley county estimates were published Feb.
+9 and corn county estimates will be published Feb.
+23. The sheep loss report will be released Feb.
+17, and the cattle loss report will be released around March 1.
+As we move into March we will take a peek at the expected outlook for the 2012 crop year with the Prospective Plantings release on March 30.

 I want to thank the producers who take the time to respond to these surveys.
-Your responses are greatly appreciated.
-As always, all reports are kept strictly confidential and used only in combination with other reports.
-All of our publications can be accessed at nass.usda.gov/Statistics_by_State/Wyoming.
+Your response is greatly appreciated.
+As always, your report is kept strictly confidential and used only in combination with other reports.
+All of our publications can be accessed on our website at nass.usda.gov/Statistics_by_State/Wyoming.